steren/stereo-img/README.md

 # `<stereo-img>`

 `<stereo-img>`is a web component to display stereographic pictures on web pages, with VR support.
-It supports various stereo picture formats: VR180, left-right, and anaglyph.
+It supports various stereo picture formats: VR Photos (VR180, Google Camera panorama, Photosphere), left-right, and anaglyph.

 ## How to use